Skip to content

 Branches + content-addressed run records

-Named branches as isolated schemas. rocky replay <run_id> inspects and verifies a run against its content-addressed record: per-model SQL hashes, row counts, and bytes.
-(Re-execution from the pinned record is on the roadmap.)
+Named branches as isolated schemas. rocky replay <run_id> inspects and verifies a run against its content-addressed record: per-model SQL hashes, row counts, and bytes. --execute --verify re-runs a deterministic content-addressed model to reproduce its output bit-for-bit, locally or on the live warehouse in an isolated replay schema.

 Per-model cost attribution